microsoft/bobsql/demos/sqlserver/insidememsql/2_debug_memory/README.md

 - type in g

-- Show mem_accounting.sql again to show differences
+- Show mem_accounting.sql again to show differences.
+Compare to Task Manager

 # APIs to check
 #